RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

     ![](images/88f58bfeb3fd128cb2fe55172b59806e.jpg).

-    The TN3270 Connection Properties dialog box opens up.
+    The TN3270 Connection Properties dialog box opens.

 5. Click **Connect** to accept the connection details.

-    This opens the **Host Access for the Cloud** view, connects the display to the BANKDEMO enterprise server, and loads the start screen of the application.
+    This opens the HACloud terminal emulator, connects the display to the BANKDEMO enterprise server, and loads the start screen of the application.

     Your Eclipse application is now waiting for an event to happen that will trigger the debugging.